firebase/firebase-ios-sdk/CONTRIBUTING.md

 This is a general overview of what the Git workflow may look like, from start to finish, when contributing code to Firebase.
-The below snippet is purely for reference purposes and is used to demonstarate what the workflow may look like, from start to finish.
+The below snippet is purely for reference purposes and is used to demonstrate what the workflow may look like, from start to finish.
 <details>
 <summary>View the workflow</summary>